huaiyizhao/Machine-learning-courses-by-Andrew-Ng/README.md

-Program assignments answers to the Machine learning class taught by Andrew Ng in coursera
+Program assignments answers to the Machine learning courses taught by Andrew Ng in stanford, offered by coursera.

 These files are my answers to the assignments which had received full scores from coursera.

 I hope it will give you some hints when getting stuck in particular sections.

-But I highly recommend who refer to these codes DO NOT copy any of them.
+But I highly recommend whoever refer to these codes DO NOT copy any of them.

 You are welcomed to find any ERROR or give different implement.